Houston's Line of Duty Firefighters

 Buried: Lyles-Sanders Cemetery, Cushing, Texas, Plot 325

-During the cleanup process, the mangled deck was coated with firefighting foam, Chandler fell through a large gaping hole in the deck and drowned in gasoline in the ship’s hold.
-He was a diver in the United States Navy but did not survive due to the lack of buoyancy of the gasoline.
+During the cleanup process, the mangled deck was coated with firefighting foam, Chandler fell through a large gaping hole in the deck and drowned in contents of the ship’s hold.
+He was a diver in the United States Navy but did not survive due to the lack of buoyancy of the fuel.

 Joseph Earl “Bull” Connor